DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/organizing-tests.md

 ## Fixtures

-A fixture is a JavaScript file with `*.testcafe` extension that can contain one or more tests for a single specified target URL.
+A fixture is a JSON file with `*.testcafe` extension that can contain one or more tests for a single specified target URL.
 Therefore, you will usually have one test fixture per website page/route.

 To create a new fixture: